HoraN1/osr-course/README.md

 ## 2. Build the osr-course image and run the image

 You can either build from Dockerfile or pull from Docker hub with `docker pull horasun/osr-course:latest`.
+Run all the command below in your **host machine terminal**.

 Build with default name horasun/osr-course